 For Individuals, Small Businesses, Corporations, Partnerships, and Limited Liability Companies

-As a licensed CPA and an Attorney, my office has direct IRS e-services.
+We have IRS e-services.
 We can quickly find out what is not making you or your company tax compliant.

 For example, an old unfiled tax return, a quarterly filing, or an IRS Form 940 might not have been filed at some point in time.
 You might not even know that the IRS has the non-compliance flagged until it is too late.
 We can nip this in the bud and get you in 100% compliance.
 We also provide tax preparation services so we can actually prepare your unfiled returns for you.